SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: DESIGN AND METHOD

-The biarc approximation sequentially samples the data points starting from the first point and its tangent vector to find the longest biarc approximating data with an error lower than the preset tolerance.
-It then repeats this process by taking the endpoint of the last biarc as the new starting point until all data are approximated~\cite{PCC}.

-To obtain the tangent vectors for the biarc approximation, a 3rd-order B-spline curve is used to fit the original 3D data (Fig.~\ref{fig:shapematching}B) so its formula can be used to calculate the projection point of the original data on the curve and its tangent vector~\cite{b-spline, matlabB-spline}.
-The formula of the 3rd-order B-spline curve is defined by $n+1$ control points $\{\textbf{q}_i\}^n_{i = 0}$,
+The biarc approximation samples data points, starting from the initial point, seeking the longest biarc that approximates data within a preset tolerance.
+This process is iteratively repeated until all data are approximated~\cite{PCC}.
+Tangent vectors are derived using a 3rd-order B-spline curve fitted to the original 3D data (Fig.~\ref{fig:shapematching}B), enabling the calculation of projection points and their tangent vectors.
+This B-spline curve is defined by $n+1$ control points $\{\bm{q}_i\}^n_{i = 0}$,

 where $d = 3 - 1$ is the degree of curve, 3 is the order of curve, $t$ is a sequence of non-decreasing uniform knots that $t_i = \frac{i-d}{n+1-d}$ for $d+1 \leq i \leq n$, and there is $d+1$ number of $0$ and $1$ at the beginning and end of the knot sequence, respectively. $B$ is the basis function that is defined recursively,